CarbonPackages/Carbon.Pipeline/Readme.md

 <details>
 <summary><strong>React</strong></summary>

 Using JSX syntax usually requires you to manually import the JSX library you are using.
-For example, if you are using React, by default you will need to import React into each JSX file like this:
+For example, if you are using React, by default, you will need to import React into each JSX file like this:

 ```js
 import * as React from "react";